iayushsrivastava/ThunderKart/README.md

 ThunderKart is a cloud-based system, eliminating the need for installation for users.
 Merchants interested in joining ThunderKart can connect with our support team for onboarding and setup instructions.

 Usage
-For customers, simply visit www.thunderkart.com, log in, and start exploring our diverse product categories.
+For customers, simply visit thunderkart.shop. log in, and start exploring our diverse product categories.
 Add desired items to your cart, proceed to checkout, and enjoy a secure and efficient purchasing process.

 For merchants, follow the onboarding instructions provided by our support team to set up your store, add products, and manage your inventory through the ThunderKart merchant portal.